-While in-person learning is a priority for the fall 2020 semester, we also must prepare to teach online.
-It is imperative that all instructors must be prepared to deliver their courses in a hybrid style.
-This highly flexible manner will allow us to meet classroom physical distancing guidelines and students’ potential needs.
-Accordingly, we will continue to develop quality remote and in-class learning opportunities with the assistance of technology.
-We will invest time, energy and finances toward seeking opportunities for improvement.
+While in-person learning is a priority for the fall 2020 semester, instructors have also prepared to teach online.
+This highly flexible manner allows us to meet classroom physical distancing guidelines and students’ potential needs.
+Bradley has invested time, energy and finances toward this hybrid style of teaching.

-Available Resources - Inclusiveness is one of our core values and we will continue to focus efforts to grow towards this value.
-With that, we are seeking and acknowledging the individual needs of our students, faculty and staff.
-We will be prepared to help accommodate students and provide them a Bradley education where they are.
+Available Resources - Inclusiveness is one of Bradley's core values and we will continue to focus efforts to grow towards this value.
+With that, we are seeking and acknowledging the individual needs of our students, faculty and staff during this unique time.
+We are prepared to help accommodate students and provide them a Bradley education where they are.

 As this situation is fluid, all made decisions could change based on new information or guidelines.

 Dr. Molly Cluskey, chair – Interim Dean, Education and Health Sciences

 Anne Hollis – Executive Director, Student Support Services